Application and Contact Information

 On Thursday August 24, 2017, the Maui Farmers’ Cooperative closed its doors after 74 years.
 The reason: aging membership, with younger generation having little to no interest in continuing “the family farm.”
 The average age of farmers in Hawaii is over 60, and it is the same across the nation.

 That is the context for the FAM program.
 There’s a new generation of people that are interested in farming.
 And they are not the sons and daughters of farmers.
 They are the generation that has grown up wanting to protect the planet.
-And they can see that the way we grow our food integral to saving the planet.
-So, people who are attracted to farming these days, are idealistic.
+And they can see that the way we grow our food is integral to saving the planet.
+So, people who are attracted to farming these days are idealistic.
 This isn’t always a good thing when it comes to farming.
-The challenging reality of farming hits quick, but that doesn’t mean that we should discourage the inspiration.
-We need to support it, and make it more possible.
-And the way that we make it more possible is through programs like FAM.
+The challenging reality of farming hits quickly, but that doesn’t mean that we should discourage inspiration.
+We need to support and encourage farmers inspiration, which can be done through programs like FAM.

 Many of these classes were provided in partnership with the UH Maui College Office of Continuing Education (OCET), and the Sustainable Living Institute of Maui.
 Without their support, this program is not possible.